 What Is The Proposition 65?

-Proposition 65 requires the state to maintain and update a list of chemicals known to the state to cause cancer or reproductive toxicity.
+The state maintains a list of chemicals known to cause cancer or reproductive toxicity.

 - Cookware Manufacturers Association, FDA Coating Compliance Information, CMA Standards Manual, Pages 28-32.
 Access date June 30, 2019.